About Us

 Yes.
 We are registered with the state of Florida as a nonprofit corporation and have been accepted as a federal tax exempt nonprofit entity under section 501(c)(3) of the IRS code.

-Does FRD have any employees or pay rent for an office?
+Does FRD have any employees or pay office rent?

-No. All of our board members and other volunteers are unpaid and our rent-free office is located in the home of our President and Treasurer.
+No. All of our board members and other volunteers are unpaid and our rent-free office is located in a home office.

 FRD In The News